 Then we measured (twice), cut, and installed the molding the exact same way we that did our ceiling.
-You can read a bunch of step by step tips on that here, but we essentially just used our Kreg Crown Pro and our miter saw to cut our molding to the correct angles and then used our nail gun to attach the molding to the scrap wood that we added to the tops of each upper cabinet.
+You can read a bunch of step by step tips on that here, but we essentially just used our Kreg Crown Pro (here’s an affiliate link to the one we purchased) and our miter saw to cut our molding to the correct angles and then used our nail gun (here’s an affiliate link to the one we bought) to attach the molding to the scrap wood that we added to the tops of each upper cabinet.

 The only tricky part was that we didn’t have a ceiling to nail into in this case, so some of our outside corners weren’t holding together as tightly.
 So after a little bit of brainstorming, we just decided to squeeze a bit of wood glue in there and tape them together while it dried.
 A few hours later we removed the tape and it worked like a charm.
 Whew.

 Once the crown was up, we broke out the ol’ caulk gun to fill in some of the seams…

 …and then (about 45 minutes later) we cracked open a paint can to give them a coat in the same color as the cabinets (Benjamin Moore’s Cloud Cover).

 That’s it!
 The entire update wasn’t nearly as annoying as we feared it would be.
 And in addition to being pretty easy – it was pretty darn cheap too.
 Our only expense was the three pieces of 8ft crown that we bought, so the grand total was about $35 for this entire project.
 Not bad, right?